geochrist/dctk/INSTALL-TAU2023.md

   Then go through the standard configure build process:

     cd $DIR/src-liberty_parse-2.6
+    # see notes below if installing on recent Mac version
     ./configure
     make

+  **
+  ** Notes for Mac OSX
+  ** Latest gcc that comes with Mac OSX does not work.
+  ** Install a different compiler (e.g. homebrew gcc-11) and issue **   setenv CC /opt/homebrew/bin/gcc-11
+  ** After compilation, restore original environment **

   (If the above 'make' command does not complete, please try 'make clean' before running 'make')